-38% of consumers eat in a fast food outlet once a month or more.
+Thirty eight percent of consumers eat in a fast food outlet once a month or more.
 In common with cafés they offer a quick meal on the go, but lack the social element of a café.
 One in four consumers eat in a quick service restaurant because their children or grandchildren want to eat there.
+Fast food chains will continue to develop healthier alternatives to their standard offerings as consumers demand healthier options.